NikitaKolebaev/Zhelezniy_Shalun/README.md

   <em>Photo of the real bot</em>
 </p>

-## 3. Joystick navigation
+## 3. Controller navigation
-To navigate our bot we used to create a joystick.
-Here you can see a list of all the components we have in the construction of the joystick:
+To navigate our bot we used to create a special controller.
+Here you can see a list of all the components we have in the construction of the controller:
-* Joystick body (consists of 2 parts: the top and the bottom)
+* Controller body (consists of 2 parts: the top and the bottom)
 * Sticks to provide the structural strength
 * Arduino Uno
 * Radio module RF24